masolimano/maneage/README.md

      pipeline outputs with `make clean` as shown below.

      ```shell
      $ ./configure              # Set top directories and build dependencies.
-     $ make                  # Run the pipeline.
+     $ ./.local/bin/make        # Run the pipeline.

      # Open 'paper.pdf' and see if everything is ok.
-     $ make clean            # Delete high-level outputs.
+     $ ./.local/bin/make clean  # Delete high-level outputs.
      ```

  - **Copyright**, **name** and **date**: Go over the existing scripting files and add your name and email to the copyright notice.
-You can find the files by searching for the placeholder email `your@email.address` (which you should change) with the command below (you can ignore this file, `README.md`, and any in the `tex/` directory).
+You can find the files by searching for the placeholder email `your@email.address` (which you should change) with the command below (you can ignore this file, `README-pipeline.md`, and any in the `tex/` directory).
 Don't forget to add your name after the copyright year also.
 When making new files, always remember to add a similar copyright statement at the top of the file and also ask your